cloudxabide/aws-cfn-vpc-ha/README.md

-# aws-cfn-vpc-ha
+# aws-cloudformation

-CloudFormation to create a VPC with multi-AZ EC2 instances
+Learning CloudFormation in phases.

+## Overview
+### Phase 1
+-- New VPC with Internet Gateway
+   Public Subnet
+   EC2